 - Strong collaborator and team member, able to work independently and take initiative

-- Commitment to continuous improvement, you seek feedback and offer it freely and respectfully
+- Commitment to continuous improvement.
+You seek feedback and offer it freely and respectfully

-- Experience with website platforms WordPress and Drupal.
+- Experience with WordPress

 - Strong interpersonal skills and a good sense of humor